-In 1998, class actions were filed against manufacturers(1) of dynamic random access memory (DRAM) who would have fixed the price of this electronic component between April 1, 1999 and June 30, 2002, thus increasing the prices paid by Canadian consumers.
+In 2004, class actions were filed in Superior Court against manufacturers(1) of dynamic random access memory (DRAM) who allegedly fixed the price of this electronic component between April 1, 1999 and June 30, 2002, thereby increasing the prices paid by Canadian consumers.

-Nearly $80 million dollars in compensation funds were obtained for the benefit of all Canadian consumers in settling the class actions with the Defendants.
+Nearly $80 million were obtained for the benefit of Canadian class members in the settlement of the class actions with the Defendants.

-Class members submitted their claims between February 23 and June 23, 2015, and 936,479 checks were sent to class members to distribute the collected sums.
+Class members submitted their claims between February 23 and June 23, 2015, and 936,479 cheques were distributed.
+You will find below the Final Report of the Claims Administrator as well as the Final Performance Report of Brad Marketing Agency.

 November 2015 and May 2016